-Have you ever wanted to be like the super l33t hax0rs that you see in the movies?
-Sitting in a dark room pounding away randomly on a keyboard with the only light coming from the screen in front of you?
-The silence only broken by you saying “I’m in.”?
+Firmware security analysis is for you if you ever wanted to be like the “super l33t hax0rs” that you see in the movies sitting in a dark room pounding away randomly on a keyboard with the only light coming from the screen in front of you.

-It will take you through the initial firmware analysis to finding vulnerabilities (if there are any), what to do when you find one, and writing that juicy proof of concept to impress your friends.
+I will take you through the initial firmware analysis to finding vulnerabilities (if there are any), what to do when you find one, and writing that juicy proof-of-concept exploit to impress your friends.
 We might even throw in a few failures along the way because not every device you look at will be a win.

 Normally this is a very tedious and time consuming processes, but luckily I have a subscription to a pretty sweet tool that makes everything a little bit simpler.
 The tool in question is the Centrifuge Platform provided by Refirm Labs.

 Shamelessly pulled directly from the website, Centrifuge allows for vetting, validating, and monitoring firmware security.
 I use it to break security and it does a really good job of helping me with that.

 First step is to select the target because you can’t look at firmware from a device if you don’t have a device.
 The device in question for this post is the D-Link DCS–5020L, a pan and tilt day/night network camera.

 D-Link is pretty good about providing different versions of the firmware.
 And if your Google powers are strong, you can find all versions of the firmware for most of their devices.